Guide to North Andaman Island, Diglipur, Saddle Peak and more.

 North Andaman Food

-Your resort will cook for you breakfast, lunch and dinner.
-Turtle resort cooks well and prices are very reasonable, as usual at government owned resorts.
-Pristine menu is much more expensive than Turtles’.
-The flip-side of being this far from civilization is, that hotels do not keep large stock of food, thus the food on menu may not be available in reality and you are advised to order a day ahead, so they can buy supplies for your food.
+Your resort will cook your breakfast, lunch and dinner.
+Turtle resort cooks well and prices are very reasonable, as usual at government-owned resorts.
+The Pristine's menu is much more expensive than Turtles’.
+The flip-side of being this far from civilization is, that hotels do not keep a large stock of food, thus the food on the menu may not be available in reality and you are advised to order a day ahead, so they can buy supplies for your food.

 Got something to add?
 Comment on the post here: